stijn-dejongh/lovecraft_public_domain/raw_converts/ws.md

 a wind blowing from over the flowery meadows and leafy woods brought a scent at which I trembled.
 The wind grew stronger, and the air was filled with the lethal, charnel odour of plague-stricken towns and uncovered cemeteries.
-And as we sailed madly away from that damnable coast the bearded man spoke at last, saying: &ldquo;This is Xura, the Land of Pleasures Unattained.&rdquo;
+And as we sailed madly away from that damnable coast the bearded man spoke at last, saying:  "This is Xura, the Land of Pleasures Unattained. "

   So once more the White Ship followed the bird of heaven, over warm blessed seas fanned by caressing, aromatic breezes.
 Day after day and night after night did we sail,